truschival/DigitalRooster.dev/content/pages/software.md

 DigitalRooster is open source software licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
-The software runs on GNU/Linux and is built using [buildroot](https://buildroot.org/).
+The software runs on GNU/Linux and Windows.
 This means everyone can see the source and change it to meet their expectations.
-DigitalRooster's features are far from perfect and most people have their own idea of perfect anyway.

 [__I encourage you to do so__!
 Go ahead and fix/adapt/change DigitalRooster!](/pages/contributing)

+DigitalRooster's features are far from perfect and most people have their own idea of perfect anyway.
 If you find a bug file a ticket, or even better file a ticket and fix it.
 If you think I have no clue about QT or QML - you are probably right!
 It was my first project and I learned a lot with it but I would like to continue learning